-That’s the headline on my newest story, out Tuesday, which I wrote with my colleague Feliz Solomon.
+That’s the headline on my latest story, out Tuesday.
 It begins:

 Click through to read the rest.